WQDR (AM): History

 The general talk format continued on WDNZ after that point, with the calls changing to WDOX in September 2006.
 The call letters were a reference to its moniker "Home of the Docs", as it aired programming featuring Dr. Laura Schlessinger and Dr. Joy Browne.
 In addition, WDOX was also home to local and regional programming such as "State Government Radio" and "Triangle In-Touch".
 On weekends, the station offered "Million Dollar Music", featuring musical favorites dating back to the 1950s that were no longer played on most oldies formats.
 The music segments were hosted by longtime Triangle area radio personalities Pat Patterson and Maury O'Dell.

 In May 2010, the station changed its call letters to WQDR and its format to classic country to go along with sister station WQDR-FM, which plays contemporary and hit country music.
 WQDR went off the air beginning April 16, 2011, when its transmitter off South Saunders Street near downtown Raleigh was badly damaged by a tornado.

 Following numerous delays in securing a new transmitter site, the station eventually returned to the airwaves on February 22, 2012, transmitting from one of the towers of sister station's WPTF transmitter site in Cary.
 At that time, the station began to air an all-comedy format under the moniker "Funny 570", and its call letters were changed to WFNL, which stood for "We're Fun N Laughs".
 The station initially served as the Triangle affiliate for Premiere Radio Networks' 24/7 Comedy radio network, until it was discontinued on August 3, 2014.
 At that point WFNL switched to the "Today's Comedy" network feed.

 Beginning with the 2015 season, WFNL broadcast East Carolina University Pirates football games and the weekly coaches show.
 The station inherited this package from sister station WPTK, which had recently changed formats.

 In May 2017, WFNL dropped the comedy format, and began simulcasting full-time the news/talk programming of co-owned WPTF in Raleigh.

-On November 15, 2017, the station returned to the call letters WQDR and a classic country format, "Just Right Country", featuring songs "from the sixties to the nineties and beyond".
+On November 15, 2017, the station returned to the call letters WQDR and a classic country format, "Just Right Country", featuring songs "from the 60s to the 90s and beyond".

 On June 4, 2019, WQDR flipped to hot adult contemporary, branded as "Star 92.9" (in reference to FM translator W225DF that was acquired the previous month, and began simulcasting the new format upon launch).
 Also timed with the new format, the station took call sign WPLW from its sister hit music station, WPLW-FM.
 "Star" was the Triangle affiliate of The Bob and Sheri Show.